kablaa/CTF-Workshop/guide.md

 #### GDB

 [GDB](https://www.gnu.org/software/gdb/) is the standard for debugging Linux executables.
 While learning GDB can be a daunting task for beginners, it is an incredibly powerful tool.
-In addition to this guide, which will be going over the most commonly used commands, there are several [tutorials](http://www.unknownroad.com/rtfm/gdbtut/) available for reference and practice.
+There are several [tutorials](http://www.unknownroad.com/rtfm/gdbtut/) available for reference and practice.
 If it does not already come pre-installed on your distro, you can usually get it from an official repository.
 On Ubuntu, simply run

       sudo apt-get install gdb